Meta Description Examples for Homepages, Blogs & Businesses

 Truncated meta descriptions

-Simple tips to writing a great description.
+Simple tips for writing a great meta description.

-- Keep the meta description length to approximately 135-160 characters
+• Keep the meta description length to approximately 135-160 characters

-- Include a call to action
+• Include a call to action

-- Matching the page topic is critical
+• Matching the page topic is critical

-Google might display alternative text
+Google might display alternative text.

 If we’ve detected that a particular result has one of the above issues with its title, we may try to generate an improved title from anchors, on-page text, or other sources.
 However, sometimes even pages with well-formulated, concise, descriptive titles will end up with different titles in our search results to better indicate their relevance to the query.
 There’s a simple reason for this: the title tag as specified by a webmaster is limited to being static, fixed regardless of the query.